Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Buying a Home in Toronto

 Buying a home in this city is expensive and prices continue to rise.
-The city has always had some of the highest real estate costs, but a recent shortage of homes available for sale is driving up the price even more.
+Toronto has always had some of the highest real estate costs, and low housing supply is increasing prices.

 Driving & Public Transit in Toronto

 Toronto has the busiest roadways in North America.
-It is the main hub for road, rail and air transportation in the province.
-It has an extensive highway system with over 400,000 vehicles per day that use Highway 401 alone.
-In total there are 2.5 million daily commuters.
-The city itself has close to 10,000 streets.
+It is the main hub for road, rail, and air transportation.
+It has an extensive highway system with over 400,000 vehicles using Highway 401 and roughly 2.5 million daily commuters.

 There are six major highways:

-• Highway 401: The major east-west highway north of the city
+• Highway 401: The major east-west highway in the city’s north end

-• Queen Elizabeth Way/Gardiner Expressway: The major east-west highway south of the city
+• Queen Elizabeth Way/Gardiner Expressway: The major east-west highway in the city’s south end.

-• Highway 427: North-south highway on the west of the city
+• Highway 427: North-south highway on the west side of the city

-• Highway 400: North-south highway on the west side of the city
+• Highway 400: North-south highway on the east side of the city

 Driving Test in Canada: A Full Guide

-The cost of taking public transit varies depending on the method and distance.
-Learn more about the Public Transportation System in Toronto.
+Public transit costs vary based on the mode of travel and distance.
+Learn more about Public Transit in Toronto.

-Pearson International Airport (YYZ) is one of the busiest in the world.
-It is in Mississauga along Highway 401.
+Pearson International Airport (YYZ) located in Mississauga along Highway 401 is one of the busiest in the world.
 Toronto is also home to Billy Bishop Toronto City Airport (YTZ).
 All airports are accessible using public transit.

 Community Support for Newcomers